NDR008/DiceGameMDP/readme.md

 ![Theta Indifference](data/Value_versus_policy1-1.0-1000000.png)
 (Narrow/Orange is the policy-iteration, Wide/Blue is the value iteration)

-This difference could not be explained or investigated further.

 # 3. Optimisation Methods
 ## 3.1 Common Optimisations for both policy and value iteration